KrishnaBiniwale/ReactApp/README.md

 # ReactApp
-This is a relatively basic React App that implements tic tac toe using functional React components.
+This is a relatively basic React App that implements tic-tac-toe using functional React components.